chvanlennep/flipper-plugin-mobx-action-debugger/README.md

 This project was forked from: https://github.com/khorark/flipper-plugin-mobx-debugger

-Note: readme is not yet up to date
+Note: readme is not yet up to date- these instructions will not work at present without new react native plugin.

 `flipper-plugin-mobx-action-debugger` allows you read React Native mobx logs inside [Flipper](https://fbflipper.com/):